 - Egg Nog

-- Ginger Ale – (Sometimes used to sooth an upset stomach.)
+- Ginger Ale – (Sometimes used to soothe an upset stomach.)

 - Ginger Beer

-- Ginger Tea – (Sometimes used to sooth an upset stomach.)
+- Ginger Tea – (Sometimes used to soothe an upset stomach.)

 - Herbal Teas